filecoin-project/lua-filecoin/notes.md

 - Cipher to use for actual encryption.
 Common options are `AES-256`, `AES-128` and `Blowfish`.
 I want to add something `Gimli` based.
 - hash used for MAC, common hash algorithms are `SHA256` and `SHA512`.
 I want to also use `Gimli` for this.
 - Each peer needs to also us a public key for signing part of the handshake and optionally authenticating itself.
 This key tends to be `RSA-2048`.
 I want to use `ED25519` for faster ephermeral key generation.

+Basically, I want to be able to write embedded clients using https://github.com/jedisct1/libhydrogen which is why I want newer options added.